php/php-rfcs/rfcs/0000-union-types-v2.md

 The `allowsNull()` method returns whether the union additionally contains the type null.
 A possible alternative would be to introduce a separate `ReflectionNullableType` to represent the `?T` wrapper explicitly.
 I would prefer this, but we would probably not be able to use it for non-union types for backwards compatibility reasons.

-The `__toString()` method returns a string representation of the type that constitus a valid code representation of the type in a non-namespaced context.
+The `__toString()` method returns a string representation of the type that constitutes a valid code representation of the type in a non-namespaced context.
 It is not necessarily the same as what was used in the original code.
 Notably this *will* contain the leading `?` for nullable types and not be bug-compatible with `ReflectionNamedType`.

 # Backwards Incompatible Changes